Program overview

 • Policy Analyst: Analyze and develop policies related to early childhood education and care.

-• Consultant: Provide expert advice to organizations on best practices in early childhood education.
+• Consultant: Provide expert advice to organizations and families on best practices in early childhood education.

-As public awareness of early childhood education grows, these roles are becoming increasingly recognized and valued, offering exciting opportunities for graduates in a rapidly evolving field.
+As public awareness of the importance of early childhood education grows, these roles are becoming increasingly recognized and valued, offering graduates a chance to make a meaningful impact in the lives of children and families.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.